-Misty: This is episode #31 of The Goodness Squad podcast.
-We are into our second episode of season number two, and I am really excited to talk to you about something important today.
 Today, we’re going to be focusing on why content marketing is such a good business for Latter-day Saint women.
 I believe there is something unique about this type of business that fits us really, really well as Latter-day Saint women.
-And I can't wait to discuss that with you today.

-It’s also part of our doctrine that we believe that we are here to learn, to become like the Savior and He served.
-His entire life was a life of service.
-So we are striving to become women who are more like him, women who serve and give and help and uplift and mourn with and comfort.
+It’s also part of our doctrine that we believe that we are here to learn, to become like the Savior.
+His entire life was serving others.
+We are striving to become women who are more like Him, women who serve and give and help and uplift and mourn with and comfort others.
 These are the things we’ve actually covenanted to do as Latter-day Saint women.

 We also want to grow.
 We want to become better.
 We want to repent and change and be better tomorrow and next year than we were today, or last year.
 We believe in this opportunity to progress eternally.
 That is incredible and very unique to our religion, beliefs, and culture.

-So do you see how content marketing does both of those?
-Content marketing allows us to help people for free, so we get the service in.
-But it also can be a business that allows us to earn money.
+Do you see how content marketing does both of those?
+Content marketing allows us to help people for free, so we get the service in, but it also can be a business that allows us to earn money.
 It’s a business that allows us to serve.
 It allows us to improve the world and ourselves at the very same time.
 That’s really cool.

 Could I do it today?
 No, I couldn’t.
 But was it interesting to me?
 Yes.
-My dad is a rocket scientist for real.
-He really is.
-He's highly intelligent and that both intimidated me and inspired me as a child.
-And especially as a preteen and teenager, I wanted to be like him.
+My dad is a rocket scientist.
+For real.
+He’s highly intelligent and that both intimidated me and inspired me as a child, especially as a preteen and teenager.
+I wanted to be like him.
 It was this challenge to learn these hard, difficult concepts.

 Well, whatever you teach your people works the same way.
 There are things they need to learn.
 Beginner things they need to learn before they can jump to the more advanced topics, the more advanced skills within the topic that you teach.
 So, this is how you can help people for free and by charging them.
-They get the addition and the subtraction, and maybe the multiplication and division, you get all that for free.
+They get the addition and the subtraction (maybe the multiplication and division) you get all that for free.

-And it's not until they are really ready for the trigonometry and calculus levels. that you charge them.
+You can teach the beginner and maybe even intermediate level concepts to those you are trying to serve and you get to serve them for free.
+It’s not until they are really ready for the trigonometry and calculus levels that you charge them.
 And then they’re ready to pay you.
 They trust you.
 They know you, they like you, they’ve learned from you.
 You have earned the right to charge them for additional help.

 Pretty cool.
 Right?
 You can help people for free while still earning an income.
 I love that about content marketing.

 So think about that.
 We improve the world and we improve ourselves as we create.
-Our internal destiny is to be creators.
-And you can do that by becoming a content creator right here and now.
+Our eternal destiny is to be creators.
+You can do that by becoming a content creator right here and now.
 That will allow you to improve the world and your own internal world, the world within you as Elder Uchtdorf puts that.

 I found a lot of joy in the creation process.
 I really enjoyed it, just like Elder Uchtdorf says, as we create we’re going to find joy and I found that to be true.
 But I also felt pulled in lots of different directions.
 And I struggled to know if doing this, creating this business, was the right thing for me.